novomesk/qt-avif-image-plugin/ext/libavif/README.md

 list of requirements.

-If you want to statically link any codec into your local (static) build of libavif, building using one of these scripts and then enabling the associated `AVIF_LOCAL_*` is a convenient method, but you must make sure to disable `BUILD_SHARED_LIBS` in CMake to instruct it to make a static libavif library.
+If you want to statically link any codec into your local (static) build of libavif, building using one of these scripts and then setting the associated `AVIF_CODEC_*` to `LOCAL` is a convenient method, but you must make sure to disable `BUILD_SHARED_LIBS` in CMake to instruct it to make a static libavif library.

 If you want to build/install shared libraries for AV1 codecs, you can still peek inside of each script to see where the current known-good SHA is for each